 Phoenix Alexander is the Science Fiction Collections Librarian at the University of Liverpool, Special Collections and Archives.
 He manages the largest collection of catalogued science fiction in Europe, including the archive of the Science Fiction Foundation.

 He recently completed his Ph.D. in the departments of English and African American Studies at Yale University and worked as a curatorial assistant at the Beinecke Rare Book and Manuscript Library for the last three years, alongside his studies.

 A scholar and writer of science fiction himself, his work has appeared in The Magazine of Fantasy and Science Fiction, Beneath Ceaseless Skies, Black Static, Safundi: the Journal of South African and American Studies, and Science Fiction Studies.

-Born in Cyprus (the Greek side), I moved to England when I was five years old and have been moving steadily westward ever since.
-My research interests cover the intersections of archival practice, speculative fiction, African American literature and social justice.
-My work is informed by the question of how archives can serve as literary “home places” (after Carla Peterson’s definition) for marginalized creators who have been historically undervalued - and whose work has had to take on new and innovative forms for recognition.
+His research interests cover the intersections of librarianship and curatorial practice, speculative fiction, and social justice.
+His work is informed by the question of how archives can serve as literary “home places” (after Carla Peterson’s definition) for marginalized creators who have been historically undervalued - and whose work has had to take on new and innovative forms for recognition.